Nick McDonell: The Bodies in Person

 Published by Blue Rider Press in 2018, The Bodies in Person is subtitled An Account of Civilian Casualties in American Wars and has been written from many hours of oral history interviews with soldiers and others involved in wars in Iraq and Afghanistan.

 The Council of Animals

 A short illustrated book about wild animals deciding the fate of humans in the face of climate change, The Council of Animals was published by Henry Holt and Co. in 2021.

 Praise

-New York Times book critic and Pulitzer Prize winner Michiko Kakutani described McDonell's debut novel Twelve as being "As fast as speed, as relentless as acid."
+The New York Times book critic and Pulitzer Prize winner Michiko Kakutani described McDonell's debut novel Twelve as being "As fast as speed, as relentless as acid."
 Referring to his second book, Jennifer Egan in The New York Times Book Review wrote, "In The Third Brother, McDonell delivers another remarkable novel."
-The first pre-publication review of McDonell's third novel An Expensive Education, appeared in Publishers Weekly where it was compared to "le Carré's better works."
+The first pre-publication review of McDonell's third novel, An Expensive Education, appeared in Publishers Weekly where it was compared to "le Carré's better works."

-McDonell has also been acclaimed for his book La Guerre a Harvard published in France in 2009, and articles from Darfur for Harper's Magazine 2009, and for Time from Iraq.
+McDonell has also been acclaimed for his book La Guerre a Harvard published in France in 2009, and articles from Darfur for Harper's Magazine in 2009, and for Time from Iraq.